Farid Mammadov: Eurovision

 In March 2013 Farid won the Azerbaijani national final for the 58th annual Eurovision Song Contest 2013 which was held in Malmö, Sweden in May 2013.
 Mammadov was the first male solo singer to represent Azerbaijan in the contest.
 His performance was staged by Fokas Evangelinos, a Greek choreographer who directed the Eurovision performances of Sakis Rouvas and Ani Lorak.
 Azerbaijan placed 2nd in the 2013 competition, receiving ten 12-point scores and 234 points.

 For the first time in the history of Azerbaijan's participation in the Eurovision Song Contest, he was awarded the Marcel Bezençon Artistic Award.

 Post-Eurovision

 In April 2016, Farid Mammadov married a woman named Nigar in a private ceremony.
-The couple soon moved to Los Angeles, California, where they welcomed their newborn son in January 2019.
+The couple moved to Los Angeles, California, where their son was born in January 2019.